PUBLIC ART EXHIBITIONS

 Established South African sculptor.

-Widely revered for his overwhelming heads and monumental sculptures, evoking themes of suffering, reconciliation, glory and sublimation.
-His works grace public and private collections locally and abroad, was featured at this year’s SCOPE Art Fair in New York.
+Widely revered for his overwhelming heads and monumental bronze sculptures, evoking themes of suffering, reconciliation, glory and sublimation.
+His works grace public and private collections locally and abroad, was featured at SCOPE Art Fair New York 2017.

 His body of work comprises towering human figures, nudes, impressive heads, masks, hands, angels, floating and stretching figures, warriors as well as abstract works, using mostly steel, metal, fiberglass and bronze.